MarcosBrum/MarcosBrum/README.md

 I have been studying Data Science since 2020.
 After a few months of dedicated study I started working on Data Analysis and Data Science projects to develop and demonstrate my skills.
 My present job is Lecturer of Calculus and Calculus for Biological Sciences at UFRJ (Campus Duque de Caxias).

-I am acquainted with the tools of Data Science used to develop business solutions, from the understanding of the business problem to interpreting the model results in terms of business profit.
+I have experience in using the tools of Data Science to develop business solutions, from the understanding of the business problem to interpreting the model results in terms of business profit.

 I have developed a project which predicts the amount of sales that will occur in the following six weeks at the stores of a large Drugstore chain in Europe.
 The details of the project are described below.